 War.
 Terrorism.
 Kidnappings and killings.
-Disease epidemics.
-Increasing atrocities around the world are causing more people to ask, why suffering?
-Why would a loving God allow kidnapping, rape, torture, murder and war?
-Why would He allow death and damage from earthquakes, tsunamis and other weather disasters?
+Disease epidemics and even pandemics.
+Drug epidemics.
+Increasing atrocities around the world cause more and more people to ask, why suffering?
+Why would a loving God allow kidnapping, rape, torture, murder, and war?
+Why would He allow death and damage from earthquakes, tsunamis, and other weather disasters?
 Why the ravages of disease?
 How could He allow millions to starve?
 People have long struggled to explain the reasons for human suffering.
-But the Bible clearly explains both the origin, and the future of suffering.
+But the Bible clearly explains both the origin and the future of suffering.

 Perhaps the most shocking truth that many do not realize is that this is not God’s world today.
 Yes, God is immeasurably more powerful than Satan.
 And yes, God does intervene in human affairs as He chooses (cf. Isaiah 40:15; 22–23, Daniel 4:17, Matthew 5:45).
 But, until the time of Christ’s return, the Bible makes clear that it is Satan the Devil who is currently the “god of this world” (John 14:30, 2 Corinthians 4:3–4).
 Satan is full of violence and sin (Ezekiel 28:15), and much suffering is the result of Satan’s evil, murderous influence—he was a liar and a “murderer from the beginning” (Ephesians 2:2, James 4:1).